Home » Business Email Etiquette Blog » Danger, Will Robinson! Email Requesting Phone Call

 Email is not meant to avoid picking up the phone and calling someone whose help you need.
 Nor is it to be used to forward your demands without comment.
 Or details.

-Never underestimate how those who you are approaching to do business with, are at the same time, taking into consideration if they want to do business with you.
-Based on how you present yourself and how you chose to address them.
+Never underestimate how those who you are approaching for the first time to do business with are, at the same time, taking into consideration if they want to do business with you.
+Based on how you present yourself and how you choose to address them.

-Being a one-woman-show, I have to screen those I take on for new projects.
+Being a one-woman show, I must screen those I take on for new projects.
 I’m only one person with a healthy list of those who depend on me to back them up.

-Smarties realize that how I have my website setup caters to professionals.
-The wealth of information and features are there so they can do their homework about a professional partnership.
-(Maybe it’s a bit of a test?)
+Smarties realize that how I have my website set up caters to professionals.
+The wealth of information and features is there so they can do their homework about a professional partnership.
+(Maybe it’s a bit of a test on my part?)

-How I am approached by potential new clients gives me the answers to those questions.
-Insight into how, or if, we can work together on very difficult tasks necessary to produce any level of online success.
+How potential new clients approach me gives me the answers to those questions.
+Insight into how, or if, we can work together on complex tasks necessary to produce any level of online success.

 For those not familiar with the above statement, it’s from the T.V. show Lost in Space: